Methods

 getNumberType

-Get the type (fixed-line/mobile/toll-free, etc) of the current number.
+Get the NumberType (fixed-line/mobile/toll-free, etc) of the current number, or null if it can’t be determined.
 Requires the utils script to be loaded.
-It returns an integer, which you can match against the various options in the enum intlTelInput.utils.numberType.

 const numberType = iti.getNumberType();